New Jack City: Plot

 After Pookie's funeral, Appleton and Peretti, no longer needed by Stone, go undercover as drug dealers.
 After bribing Frankie, Appleton infiltrates the CMB, partly due to Gee Money's increasing ambition and drug use.
 Though Nino distrusts them, he agrees to do business.
 After relating an anecdote about his own violent initiation into a gang in 1974, Nino warns that he will kill both Appleton and Gee Money if any problems occur.
 Appleton gains Nino's trust when he reveals information about Gee Money's side deal and saves him from a gun-toting "Old Man" who had earlier appealed to police for help against Nino.

 While Nino, Appleton, and the CMB attend a wedding, Peretti sneaks into Nino's mansion to collect evidence.
 Don Armeteo, Frankie's boss, sends mobsters to kill Nino, and a massive shootout erupts.
 When Nino uses a child as a shield, Appleton attempts to shoot Nino in the back; Keisha is killed.
 Later, Nino throws Selina out when she condemns his nature, before killing Don Armeteo and his crew single-handedly.

 Stone, Appleton and Peretti arrange a sting operation to nab Nino.
 Kareem, aware of Appleton and Pookie's connection, exposes Appleton, and a shootout ensues.
 Peretti saves Appleton by killing the Duh Duh Duh Man, and Nino escapes.
 That night, Nino confronts and regretfully kills Gee Money.
 After the gang's collapse, Nino holes up in an apartment and continues his criminal empire solo.
 Appleton, Peretti, and the police assault the complex, where Appleton brutally beats Nino, revealing that it was his mother whom Nino killed in his gang initiation.
 Peretti dissuades Appleton from killing Nino, who is taken into custody.

 At his trial, Nino pleads guilty to a lesser charge, claims to have been forced to help the gang due to threats, and identifies Kareem as the leader.
 He is sentenced to only a year in jail.
 As Nino speaks with reporters outside the courtroom, the Old Man confronts and fatally shoots him in the chest, causing Nino to fall over a balcony to his death.
-Appleton and Peretti leave satisfied as onlookers look down at Nino's dead body.
+Appleton and Peretti leave satisfied as onlookers look down at Nino's corpse.